malaporte/kaziranga/README.md

-# Kaziranga, a fence around your Nashorn
+# Kaziranga, a fence for your Nashorn

 Kaziranga is a fork of the Nashorn JavaScript engine that enables sandboxing JavaScript execution and enforcing resource quotas (CPU + memory).